 If my child has a febrile convulsion, does that mean they have epilepsy?

 No. Febrile convulsions are fits or seizures that occur only with a fever.
 Children with epilepsy have repeated seizures without fever.
 Even if your child has multiple febrile convulsions, it still does not mean they have epilepsy.
-Children who have simple febrile convulsions do not have an increased risk of epilepsy.
+Children who have simple febrile convulsions have a 1-2% risk of epilepsy.